 - Talk to a school counselor or an admission representative.
 These individuals are ready to answer your last-minute questions about schools and to discuss the Early Decision process.
 Let the admission representative know you're interested as early as possible.

-- ED requires genuine enthusiasm for the school.
-ED is a binding commitment; if admitted, you are expected to enroll and withdraw all other applications.
-If you cannot picture yourself perfectly happy and content at that school, then ED is not for you.
+- ED is a binding commitment; if admitted, you are expected to enroll and withdraw all other applications.

-- If you’re unsure about the best college choice for you, that’s O.K.
+- If you’re unsure about the best college choice for you, that’s OK.
 But that probably means you are not ready for ED.
-Many schools (like F&M) offer multiple ED deadlines, so keep that in mind if you feel “ready” later in the process.
+Many schools , including F&M, offer more than one ED deadline, so keep that in mind if you feel “ready” later in the process.

 - Make your own decision.
 Applying ED just because your best friend or significant other did is not a great plan.
-Your college goals are distinctively your own, and focusing on someone else’s decision may distract you from finding the right fit for you.
+Your college goals are distinctively your own.

 - If you’ve applied ED, don’t stop your college search process.
 Hopefully, you will be admitted to your first-choice school.
 If not, you should have several other choices ready.
-It may be hard to fill out applications once you’ve decided on an ED school, but if you don’t get accepted ED, you don’t want to be left scrambling at the last minute.
+If you don’t get accepted early at your first-choice school, you don’t want to be left scrambling at the last minute.

 At F&M, we want you to have a successful college search.
 If you ever have any questions regarding any aspect of the application process, please feel free to contact our knowledgeable admission staff.
 Don’t be shy.
 We’re here to help.